-- which she has failed

-- for which she has already received credit

-- for which she is presently registered after the add-drop period
+- which the student has failed - for which the student has already received credit - for which the student is presently registered after the add-drop period

-The following parameters are applied by Chatham University's Credit by Examination (CBE) program:
+The following parameters are applied to Chatham University's Credit by Examination (CBE) program:

-a.
+- a.
 Students who have participated in Advanced Placement (AP) program courses of the College Entrance Examination Board are encouraged to take the Advanced Placement examinations.
 Chatham University grants course credit for scores of 3, 4 or 5 on these examinations per specific requirements established for each exam.
 AP Exam credit will be awarded as transfer credit.
-A maximum of 21 credits will be accepted from AP exam scores.
-Chatham University's AP score requirements are available in the Office of the Registrar and the Office of Prior Learning Assessment.
+A maximum of 30 credits will be accepted from AP exam scores.
+Chatham University's AP score requirements are available in the Office of the Registrar and the Office of Prior Learning Assessment. - b.

-b.
 Students who have participated in Cambridge International Examinations (CIE) A Level exams may be awarded transfer credit by attaining established scores.
-Chatham University's CIE A c.
-Students with the IB diploma and a score of 30 or higher will be granted 30 credits and sophomore standing.
+Chatham University's CIE A Level score requirements are available in the Office of the Registrar and the Office of Prior Learning Assessment. - c.
+Students with the International Baccalaureate (IB) diploma and a score of 30 or higher will be granted 30 credits and sophomore standing.
 This credit will apply toward a student's degree and exempt her from the first-year courses (First-year Writing Seminar, Gender and Contemporary Social Issues, Strategies for Success in College), one global mission requirement, and one wellness requirement unless placement tests determine that any first-year requirements remain.
 Based on the grades in individual subject examinations, additional credit may be applied toward other general education, major, and minor requirements.